lvgl/lvgl/docs/widgets/chart.rst

 - :cpp:enumerator:`LV_CHART_TYPE_NONE`:  Do not display any data.
 Can be used to hide the series.
 - :cpp:enumerator:`LV_CHART_TYPE_LINE`:  Draw lines between the data points and/or points (rectangles or circles) on the data points.
 - :cpp:enumerator:`LV_CHART_TYPE_BAR`: Draw bars.
-- :cpp:enumerator:`LV_CHART_TYPE_SCATTER`: X/Y chart drawing point’s and lines between the points. .
+- :cpp:enumerator:`LV_CHART_TYPE_SCATTER`: X/Y chart drawing point's and lines between the points. .

 You can specify the display type with :cpp:expr:`lv_chart_set_type(chart, LV_CHART_TYPE_...)`.